Azure/ResourceModules/docs/wiki/UtilitiesSetGitHubReadMeModuleTable.md

 # GitHub ReadMe Module Table(s) Update Script

 Use this script to update a given ReadMe's module table in its 'Available Resource Modules' section.
-In the platform's pipelines, script script is invoked for both the root ReadMe and `arm` folder ReadMe with a different set of required columns each time anything in the `arm` path is updated to keep the table in sync
+In the platform's pipeline `platform.updateReadMe.yml`, this script is invoked each time anything in the `arm` path changes to keep the table in sync.
+It updates both the root ReadMe (`/readme.md`) and `arm` folder ReadMe (`/arm/readme.md`) with a different set of required columns

 ---